The Board Game Design Course

 Whether a potential backer continues to scroll down your campaign page once they discover it or move on to the next game quite often depends on whether they like the look of your game.
 This all comes down to the art and graphic design.

 Your game has to be eye-catching.
-People need to stop when they see the art and say “wow, that looks cool!”, then continue to look over your page to find out what your game is all about.
+People need to stop when they see the art and say “wow, that looks cool!”, then continue to scroll down your page to find out what your game is all about.

-The first step, of course, is to make a game that plays really well and people enjoy.
+The first step, of course, is to make a game that plays really well and people love.
 Players should be asking if they can play your game again or where they can buy your game.
-These are the signs you’re looking for.
+These are the real signs you’re looking for.

 But a player won’t necessarily be able to tell that they like your game if they haven’t played it before.
 That’s where beautiful art and clean graphic design can get people’s attention.
-Then you can show them how cool your gameplay is!
+Then you can use this to show them how cool your gameplay is!

 How much should I spend on art?

-This is a question that I’ve been asked a lot lately.
-It’s a great question but also one that is very hard to answer.
+“How much should I spend on art?”
+This is a question that I’ve been asked a lot.
+It’s a great question but also one that’s very hard to answer.

 So much depends on how many individual pieces of art you need for your game, how intricate it is, and the artist or artists that you choose to work with.